corbel-spatial/ouroboros/README.md

 Tested on Python 3.10 - 3.13 on Windows, Linux, and macOS.
 (Version info [here](https://github.com/actions/runner-images).)

-NOTE: Under active development, see the [beta release](https://github.com/corbel-spatial/ouroboros/releases/tag/v1.0.0b2) for a proof of concept that relies on arcpy.
+NOTE: Under active development with a new beta release soon.
+See the previous [beta release](https://github.com/corbel-spatial/ouroboros/releases/tag/v1.0.0b2) for a proof of concept that relies on arcpy.